 Auto

-Insurance companies commonly offer incentives when you pay your auto insurance in full to cover the entire year.
+Insurance companies commonly offer incentives when you fully pay your auto insurance to cover the entire year.

-I almost always pay my fees in full to hit two birds with one stone, both to take advantage of the annual perk and hit the minimum spend.
+I almost always pay my fees in full to kill two birds with one stone: take advantage of the annual perk and meet the minimum spending requirement.

 Home

-Since I also have a rental property, I get to utilize new credit cards to settle this expense for both houses, thus allowing me to wipe out a significant amount from my credit card spending requirement.
+Since I also have a rental property, I can use new credit cards to settle these expenses for both houses, thus wiping out a significant amount from my credit card spending requirement.

 Renter

-When I was a renter, I used my travel-rewards credit card to take care of my renter’s insurance.
+When I was a renter, I used my travel-rewards credit card to pay for my renter’s insurance.

 Health